 Set up Find My on Mac

-Before you can share your location with your friends and find your devices, you need to turn on Location Services and Find My Mac.
+Before you can share your location with your friends and find your devices and items, you need to turn on Location Services and Find My Mac.
 You can do this when you open Find My for the first time or later in System Preferences.

 Turn on Location Services